marinaasant0s/marinaasant0s/README.md

 - 🌱 I'm currently learning Python, HTML, CSS, JavaScipt e Django.
 - 💬 about me: student of systems analysis and development at the Instituto Federal de Pernambuco (IFPE).
-- 📫 how to reach me: santosmarina396@gmail.com
-- 😄 pronouns: she/her
 - ⚡ fun fact: in love with photography.

 <div align="center">